What your Microsoft EA renewal actually costs you

 What a benchmark comparison actually reveals

-When we run a benchmark comparison on an EA renewal, we compare your vendor's quoted pricing against what equivalent organisations are paying globally for the same products and commitment levels.
+When we run a benchmark comparison on an EA renewal, we compare your vendor's quoted pricing against what equivalent organisations are paying in comparable EMEA and APAC markets for the same products and commitment levels.
 Not list price.
 Not published rates.
 Actual negotiated pricing from comparable deals.

 The gap is almost always material.
 Across our engagements, the average saving against the vendor's opening position is 19.5%.
 On a $2 million annual EA, that's $390,000 per year.
 Same products.
 Same support.
 Same SLAs.
 The only difference is that someone showed up with data.